Five Places I’d Love To Return To

 I visited Australia on a family holiday when I was eleven and I have the best memories from that trip.
 We spent about a month on the Gold Coast where my family live (helllllo free accommodation!) and then a few days in Melbourne visiting family friends.
 But, at the end of the day, I was a kid.
 My experience going back to Australia now as an adult would be completely different and there’s still so much more of this huge country that I’d love to explore.
-I’d love to visit Sydney (and the Blue Mountains), Cairns, Perth, Adelaide and Canberra, amongst other places.
+I’d love to road trip around Australia visiting Sydney (and the Blue Mountains), Cairns, Perth, Adelaide and Canberra, amongst other places.
 Fraser Island and the Whitsunday Islands also look pretty blummin’ beautiful.

 This long, miserable winter has had me dreaming of sunny destinations and after spending one day in Caernarfon earlier this month whilst the sun was fiiiinally shining, I know the sun would do me (and I’m sure the majority of Brits) a lot of good right now.
 Unfortunately, I am travelling to New Zealand when it’s their winter time so I won’t be experiencing much of a summer this year.

 For the same reason as Wales, I’d love to return to Scotland.
 I’ve only visited Edinburgh, St. Andrew’s, Stonehaven and North Berwick, and frankly, that is not enough.
 Scotland is such a huge and diverse country that I believe warrants more than one visit to just Edinburgh (as much as I adore the city).
 Again, Scotland is somewhere I’d love to road trip around to truly appreciate every inch of the country, staying in quirky glamping and camping sites along the way.
 Places I’m yet to visit in Scotland, and absolutely want to, include Glasgow, Aberdeen, Inverness, Skye, Loch Ness, Fort William, Cairngorms National Park, Loch Lomond, Glencoe, the Hebrides, Stirling, Portree, Aviemore and Perth.

 This post was written in collaboration with Exodus but as always all opinions are my own.